LIST OF SEARCH ENGINES

 Foto Search Stock Photo Search Engine

-Foto allows users to search from over fifty top stock photography and image sources all at one site.
-They can find royalty-free photography, clip art pictures, illustrations, video clips, vector maps, and background clip art imagery.
-There are over 700,000 images available, as well as an “Advanced Search” function.
+This site allows users to search from over fifty top stock photography and image sources all at one location.
+Moreover, you can find royalty-free photography, clip art pictures, illustrations, video clips, vector maps, and background clip art imagery.
+Above all, there are over 700,000 images available and an “Advanced Search” function.